-Many factors can affect the ability to complete a project within 2% of the award amount.
+Many factors can affect the ability to complete a project within the targeted 2% of the award amount.
 These factors can include design changes, differing conditions, additional work items and administrative decisions.

-For year to date 2020, MoDOT road and bridge projects were completed 0.2% over budget, multimodal projects were completed 1.0% under budget and local public agency projects were completed 3.0% over budget.
+For FY 2020, MoDOT road and bridge projects were completed 0.7% over budget, multimodal projects were completed 0.8% over budget and local public agency projects were completed 2.5% over budget.